notTypecast/planar_quadrotor/README.md

 # Combining a dynamic model with a learned model for Planar Quadrotor control
 This repository implements the following:
 * A simulator for a planar quadrotor system.
-The simulation only includes gravity, as well as two forces acting on the PQ, one on each rotor, opposite to the direction of gravity.
+The simulation only includes gravity, as well as two forces acting on the PQ, one on each rotor, perpendicular to the length of the PQ.
 * An optimizer, utlizing the CEM algorithm to control the PQ and lead it to a specified position.

 ## Simulation